LogoStyleFool: Vitiating Video Recognition Systems via Logo Style Transfer: Conclusion

 \section{Conclusion}

 In this paper, we study the vulnerability of video recognition systems and propose a novel attack framework LogoStyleFool.
 To address the naturalness reduction of style transfer-based in all pixels, we consider regional perturbations by adding a stylized logo to the corner of the video.
 We design a SimBA-based strategy to select style references and use reinforcement learning to search for the optimal logo, style image and location parameters.
 Next, a perturbation optimizer named LogoS-DCT iteratively optimizes the adversarial video, which mitigates the problem of limited search space of RL-based methods in targeted attacks.
 In addition, we prove the upper bounds on the perturbations, in both $\ell_\infty$ and $\ell_2$ norms.
 Comprehensive experiments show that LogoStyleFool can significantly improve the attack performance while preserving semantic information.
 Furthermore, LogoStyleFool parades its powerfulness and robustness against two existing defenses against patch attacks.
-Intriguingly, we find that logos with letters are more likely to mislead recognition models.
-It would be interesting to study how to superimpose other logos with high attack performance.
-Future work will also focus on exploring potential defenses towards such subregional perturbations based on style transfer.
+Future work will focus on exploring potential defenses towards such subregional perturbations based on style transfer.